Wheelchair fencing

-Wheelchair fencing (also called Parafencing) is a version of fencing for athletes with a disability.
-Wheelchair fencing is governed by the International Wheelchair and Amputee Sports Federation that is a federation of the International Paralympic Committee, and is one of the sports in the Summer Paralympic Games.
-The Paralympic games take place every 4 years in different countries.
+Para fencing, previously known as wheelchair fencing, is a version of fencing for athletes with a disability.
+It is governed by the World Abilitysport (formally International Wheelchair and Amputee Sports Federation), which is a member of the International Paralympic Committee, and is one of the sports in the Summer Paralympic Games.
+The Paralympic Games take place every four years in different countries.